web-illinois/ilw-header/README.md

 ```
 The following aspects of the markup are required:

-- The form element must contain the search role
+- The form or div element must contain the search role
-- The form element must contain the search slot
+- The form or div element must contain the search slot
 - The input type must be search
 - The input must use the submit button for its accessible label.
 - The submit button must contain an id linking it to the input.